Pinterest Hidden Image

 💬 FAQs

-There is non-dairy Baileys called "Almande" but it seems to have been discontinued in many countries.
+There was a non-dairy Baileys called "Almande" which was available in the grocery store, but it seems to have been discontinued in many countries.

 This homemade version is so much closer to the original Irish cream than Baileys Almande, which was a little too watery, in my opinion!